liquidx/webviewscreensaver/README.md

 A macOS screen saver that displays a web page or a series of web pages.

+> [!WARNING]
+> If the Options button doesn't do anything on macOS 26 Tahoe close and reopen System Settings.
+This seems to be an OS-level bug with no known code workaround.

 ## Installation

 * Using [brew](https://brew.sh/).&#42;